notaryproject/specifications/specs/signature-specification.md

 A signature envelope is `e = {m, v, u, s}` where `s` is signature.

 This specification defines the set of signed and unsigned attributes that make up a valid Notary Project signature.
-This specification aims to be be agnostic of signature envelope format (e.g. COSE, JWS), details of encoding the envelope in a specific signature envelope format are covered in in separate specs.
+This specification aims to be be agnostic of signature envelope format (e.g. COSE, JWS), details of encoding the envelope in a specific signature envelope format are covered in separate specs.

-The Notary Project signature supports the following envelope formats:
+The Notary Project signature supports following envelope formats:

 - [JWS](./signature-envelope-jws.md)
 - [COSE](./signature-envelope-cose.md)